helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 5 - Structure determination, part II - Nuclear magnetic resonance spectroscopy.md

 fig 44

-## Section 5.7: Solving unknown structures
+##  5.7: Solving unknown structures

 Now it is finally time to put together all that we have studied about structure determination techniques and learn how to actually solve the